Introduction

 Compared to that, black shade cloth has a 60% shading level without the function of keeping heat radiation.

-The addition to the study is the customers’ testimony.
-They claimed that Aluminet cloth is making double improvement than dark fabric.
+The customers’ testimony, which was added to the study, claimed that Aluminum cloth is making double the improvement compared to dark fabric.

 As they state, the benefits of Aluminet cover:

-• They are allowing microclimate control, a charge of air movement.
+- They allow microclimate control, which is a charge of air movement.

 What color of shade cloth is the best?